 - What’s the Cost?

-- There is no cost for a tour if staying in a Shelbyville/Shelby County accommodation, although a donation is suggested.
-All other tours are per person, check or cash.
-All monies are donated to an equine scholarship fund.
-Checks must be made out to the William Woods University.
+- There is no cost for a tour if staying in a Shelbyville/Shelby County lodging accommodation, although a donation is suggested.
+All other tours are $10 for Adults, $6 for Children ages 12-17-check or cash only.

 - Is there a group limit/requirement?